stellar/go/services/galexie/UPGRADE.md

    If you want to use the same `destination_bucket_path`, you must manually delete all the contents contained in that folder before upgrading Galexie.
 This will permanently remove your existing data history.

 #### 3. Post-Upgrade Verification
-   After restarting, confirm the following:
+   After upgrading Galexie, confirm the following:

  - New ledger files are being written with the `.zst` extension.
  - A `.config.json` manifest file has been created in `destination_bucket_path` (this happens automatically).